Richard Drachtman, MD

 Since completing my residency at North Shore University Hospital and a fellowship at Mt.
 Sinai Medical Center, I have always believed in treating the “whole” child.
-The Pediatric Hematology/Oncology Program at CINJ interacts closely with the Medical Oncology Program allowing young adults who can otherwise fall through the cracks be treated by both teams, ensuring they receive appropriate therapy.
+The Pediatric Hematology/Oncology Program at the Cancer Institute interacts closely with the Medical Oncology Program allowing young adults who can otherwise fall through the cracks be treated by both teams, ensuring they receive appropriate therapy.

 Working closely with colleagues across all disciplines in the Pediatric Hematology/Oncology Program, I help educate patients and their families about the treatment options available to them, which often include clinical trials.
 As a member of the Children’s Oncology Group, I help design clinical trials for children affected by cancer.
 The Children’s Oncology Group is the world’s largest pediatric cooperative cancer research entity conducting trials sponsored by the National Cancer Institute (NCI).
-I am personally involved with trials in Hodgkin’s disease, an affliction which is common in adolescents.
-I am also on the NCI-Pediatric Central Institutional Review Board, reviewing NCI-sponsored pediatric clinical trials to ensure that they are conducted in a safe and scientifically sound fashion.
-Many of these national trials are available at CINJ, where our team is able to translate these research findings and directly apply them to patient therapies.
+I am a member of the Hodgkin’s disease, committee an affliction which is common in adolescents.
+I am also the chair of NCI-Pediatric Central Institutional Review Board, reviewing NCI-sponsored pediatric clinical trials to ensure that they are conducted in a safe and scientifically sound fashion.
+Many of these national trials are available at the Cancer Institute, where our team is able to translate these research findings and directly apply them to patient therapies.

 My personal philosophy regarding pediatric hematology and oncology is that regardless of their age, children and young adults need to have age appropriate concerns, such as school, addressed.
 Our team includes full time accredited teachers that allow students to continue their studies and not miss school while undergoing therapy.